u0953009/11/README.md

-# Binary Image classifier using keras
+# Binary Image classifier using keras for Examining Robotic Grasp Success
-     This classifier is a binary classifier which determines if grasping try is successful or unsuccessful.
+     This classifier is a binary classifier which determines if a grasping try of the robotic hand is successful or unsuccessful.

 ## Model description
 **1. Model Architecture**